peterchenadded/otel-demo/README.md

     - DB: mysql://localhost:3307
 - Jaeger UI: http://localhost:16686

-To try it out, just hit the sample app UI a few times, and then look at the traces in Jaeger.
+To try it out, just hit the sample app UI a few times, and then look at the traces in the tracing solution